Wave equation: Inhomogeneous wave equation in one dimension

 The function s(x, t) is often called the source function because in practice it describes the effects of the sources of waves on the medium carrying them.
 Physical examples of source functions include the force driving a wave on a string, or the charge or current density in the Lorenz gauge of electromagnetism.

 One method to solve the initial-value problem (with the initial values as posed above) is to take advantage of a special property of the wave equation in an odd number of space dimensions, namely that its solutions respect causality.
 That is, for any point (x_{i}, t_{i}), the value of u(x_{i}, t_{i}) depends only on the values of f(x_{i} + ct_{i}) and f(x_{i} − ct_{i}) and the values of the function g(x) between (x_{i} − ct_{i}) and (x_{i} + ct_{i}).
 This can be seen in d'Alembert's formula, stated above, where these quantities are the only ones that show up in it.
-Physically, if the maximum propagation speed is c, then no part of the wave that can't propagate to a given point by a given time can affect the amplitude at the same point and time.
+Physically, if the maximum propagation speed is c, then no part of the wave that cannot propagate to a given point by a given time can affect the amplitude at the same point and time.

 In terms of finding a solution, this causality property means that for any given point on the line being considered, the only area that needs to be considered is the area encompassing all the points that could causally affect the point being considered.
 Denote the area that causally affects point (x_{i}, t_{i}) as R_{C}.
 Suppose we integrate the inhomogeneous wave equation over this region:

 To simplify this greatly, we can use Green's theorem to simplify the left side to get the following:

 The left side is now the sum of three line integrals along the bounds of the causality region.
 These turn out to be fairly easy to compute:

 In the above, the term to be integrated with respect to time disappears because the time interval involved is zero, thus dt = 0.

 For the other two sides of the region, it is worth noting that x ± ct is a constant, namely x_{i} ± ct_{i}, where the sign is chosen appropriately.
 Using this, we can get the relation dx ± cdt = 0, again choosing the right sign:

 And similarly for the final boundary segment: